Updating your pull requests

 C) PR review section

-The right hand side of the PR page header is dedicated to PR review functionality.
-If you're not the author of the PR, you'll see a button that says add review.
-You'll also see the option to merge the PR or stack of PRs, depending on where you are in the stack.
-You can also see a version drop down that gives you the ability to toggle between various iterations of the PR.
-We'll discuss this more in the next section, reviewing pull requests.
+The right side of the PR page header is dedicated to PR review functionality.
+If you're not the author of the PR, you see a button that says add review.

 D) Information panel

 The right toolbar of the PR page is the information panel.
-By default, the PR page shows the General info tab, but it also contains a few other important views:
+By default the PR page shows the General info tab, and also contains a few other important views:

 • Files (shortcut F): Shows the relevant files touched by this PR